DragonMinded/arcadeutils/arcadeutils/README.md

 can be reverted back to the original format by calling `BinaryDiff.patch` again with the "reverse" argument set to True.
 Note that the only restriction to this is if any of the patches include wildcards then the resulting patched binary cannot be reversed.
+If you pass in the optional boolean keyword argument "ignore_size_differences" then the "File Size" comment will be ignored.

 ### Patch Format